FridaWikell/kalmar-stadsmission/README.md

 ![Screenshot of valid HTML code](doc/valid-html.webp)

-The CSS page are validated without errors in the [W3 CSS Validation Service.](https://jigsaw.w3.org/css-validator/).
-One warning appeared; "Imported style sheets are not checked in direct input and file upload modes" which can be ignored since it dowsn't affect the written CSS code.
+The CSS page are validated without errors in the [W3 CSS Validation Service.](https://jigsaw.w3.org/css-validator/) One warning appeared; "Imported style sheets are not checked in direct input and file upload modes" which can be ignored since it doesn't affect the written CSS code.

 INSERT SCREENSHOTS!!!